Otiel/BandcampDownloader/README.md

 Description
 -----------

-_BandcampDownloader_ is a Windows application written in C# using .NET 4 Framework that helps downloading albums from [http://bandcamp.com](http://bandcamp.com).
+_BandcampDownloader_ is a Windows application written in C# using .NET Framework 4 that helps downloading albums from [bandcamp.com](http://bandcamp.com).

 Features
 --------